-These Pothos Plant Benefits are science-backed and confirmed in various studies.
-And, don’t forget, it’s a low care houseplant that can grow without sunlight!
+These Pothos Plant Benefits are science-backed and confirmed in various studies!
+And yes!
+It’s a low-care houseplant that can grow without sunlight!

-Pothos is a tropical vine, which is commonly grown as a houseplant.
-It’s widely grown indoors for ornamental purposes and due to its low maintenance and tolerance to low light conditions.
-However, there’s more than that–Several amazing Golden Pothos Plant Benefits, attested in recent research and studies, which makes it one of the most beneficial houseplants.
+Pothos is widely grown indoors, thanks to its low maintenance nature and tolerance to low light conditions.
+However, there’s more than that!
+Several amazing Pothos Plant Benefits, attested in recent research and studies, making it one of the most beneficial houseplants.

 Botanical Name: Epipremnum aureum

 Here’s all you need to know about growing pothos